17 Gene Expression Overview

 Transcription

-A gene is complex: it contains not only the code for the resulting protein but also several regulatory factors that determine if and when the region that codes for a protein are read to create protein.
+A gene is complex: it contains not only the code for the resulting protein but also several regulatory factors that determine if and when the region that codes for a protein is read to create protein.
 What follows is a diagram of the components of a gene that are used in transcription.

 This textbook focuses on the DNA and the ending product of transcription: mRNA.